openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 #### Location

-Available for all vehicles.
-These are read-only values.
+GPS location and heading of the vehicle.

-Channel Group ID is **location**.
+* Channel Group ID is **location**
+* Available for all vehicles with built-in GPS sensor.
+Function can be enabled/disabled in the head unit
+* Read-only values

 | Channel Label   | Channel ID          | Type         |
 |-----------------|---------------------|--------------|